it's a game

 Current LLMs are shitty, you are correct in that regard.

-In fact, I don't see any AI on any current hardware doing that, they simply lack the sheer throughput required for conscious thought on any level. (or even fucking unconscious thought, they simply read a node list and spit out the ones that match the most, which is why they are filled with typos and bugs, but putting that output back through the model can catch most issues first or second time)
+In fact, I don't see any AI on any current hardware doing that, they simply lack the sheer throughput required for conscious thought on any level. (or even fricking unconscious thought, they simply read a node list and spit out the ones that match the most, which is why they are filled with typos and bugs, but putting that output back through the model can catch most issues first or second time)

 But you CAN hand-hold them.

 AI models right now are literally better than every Wizard-based template maker of yesterdecade.
-They are better than every library framework out there with the average tard that barely understands how they work. (jquery babbies especially need to fuck off already)
+They are better than every library framework out there with the average tard that barely understands how they work. (jquery babbies especially need to frick off already)

 AI won't be good until we have neuromorphic chips being used to power them.